w-stephen/datumpilot/docs/02_user_stories.md

 - Pasted/loaded FCF JSON is validated against the schema; invalid fields produce blocking errors with codes and hints.
 - On valid input, deterministic calculations (bonus, virtual condition, effective tolerance) run before AI, and the explanation references those numeric results.
 - When measurement inputs are provided, pass/fail status and intermediate values are displayed for the relevant calculator.
-- If the interpretation text conflicts with rules/calculations, QA marks confidence as medium/low and surfaces warnings.
+- If the interpretation text conflicts with rules/calculations, the Explanation Agent prompt is constrained to deterministic outputs and confidence is lowered; warnings are shown.
 - Users can copy/download the final JSON and explanation for documentation.

 ### QE2 – Calculators (Position @ MMC, Flatness, Perpendicularity, Profile) (Priority: Must, Phase: Core Build)